 As I develop my Mentoring Network, I am building a human network of external Mentors, who can stimulate mentoring as a way of life inside private and public sectors organisations.
-This underpins our new Salesforce Chatter-based Mentoring Platform.
+This underpins the principles behind our forthcoming Mentoring Platform.

 Let's take a look at why mentoring matters.